 Drinking water comes with a lot of benefits.
 But what exactly are these benefits?
 How much water is too much to drink?
 Are you drinking enough of it?

-We have also included the recommended water levels for different age groups along with some water statistics.
-It should help you gain a clear idea of why water is so vital and maybe even motivate you to increase your daily intake.
+We have also included the recommended water levels for different age groups and some water statistics.
+It should help you understand why water is vital and maybe even motivate you to increase your daily intake.

 Table of Contents

 - 20 Benefits of Drinking Water